Daniel Webster Jones (governor): Career

 When the American Civil War broke out, Jones enlisted in the Confederate States Army, was wounded in battle, and was captured and held as a prisoner of war.
 His highest rank was of Colonel of the 20th Arkansas Infantry Regiment.

 In 1874, Jones was elected as prosecuting attorney of the Ninth Judicial District.
 He served as a presidential elector in 1876 and 1880.
 He was elected to the post of Attorney General of Arkansas in 1884 and 1886.
 In 1890, he served a term in the Arkansas House of Representatives.

 Jones was elected Governor of Arkansas in 1896, and was reelected in 1898.
-During his term appropriations were made for the new state capitol building, and a law ordering uniform textbooks in schools was passed.
+During his term farmers were allowed to set up mutual insurance organziations, appropriations were made for the new state capitol building, and a law ordering uniform textbooks in schools was passed.

 Jones resumed his law practice after leaving office.
 He was elected to the House of Representatives again in 1914.
 After his death his daughter inherited all his belongings.
 She then sold everything and gained over 2.6 million dollars.